This article provides instructions to enable kernel extensions that have been blocked during software installations in macOS.

 |"Marvell Semiconductor Inc"

-"LaCie Ltd"During software installation macOS won't prompt and alert message, but it still needed to be enabled under Security & Privacy.
+"LaCie Ltd"During software installation macOS won't prompt an alert message, but it still needs to be approved under Security & Privacy.
 For additional information please visit here.

 Click OK, then proceed to Security & Privacy to enable the kernel extension in order to complete the installation.